clementviolet/isec2022_poster/README.md

 # About me

 Hi!
 My name is Clément VIOLET, I am a PhD candidat at IFREMER :dolphin:.
 I am interested in how do coastal reefs respond to global climate change.
-If you have any questions, suggestions or whant to discuss about this workp, please feel free to send me an e-mail! :smile:
+If you have any questions, suggestions or whant to discuss about this work, please feel free to send me an e-mail! :smile:

 :email: [clement.violet@ifremer.fr](mailto:clement.violet@ifremer.fr)